MuhammadVT/mini_projects/remove_seasonal_noise/README.md

 - [Pandas](http://pandas.pydata.org/)
 - [matplotlib](http://matplotlib.org/)

-You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)
+You will also need to install [Jupyter Notebook](http://ipython.org/notebook.html) to run the demo.ipynb notebook

 ### Run

-In a terminal or command window, navigate to the project directory `remove_seasonal_noise/` and run one of the following commands:
+In a terminal or command window, navigate to the project directory `remove_seasonal_noise/` and run the following command:

 ```bash
 jupyter notebook demo.ipynb